 Our principal executive offices are located in Israel.
 Accordingly, political, economic and military conditions in the Middle East may affect directly our business.
 Since the establishment of the State of Israel in 1948, a number of armed conflicts have occurred between Israel and its Arab neighbors.
 Any hostilities involving Israel or the interruption or curtailment of trade between Israel and its present trading partners could affect adversely our operations.
 Since October 2000, terrorist violence in Israel has increased significantly.
 Ongoing and revived hostilities and the attempts to resolve the conflict between Israel and its Arab neighbors often results in political instability that affects the Israeli capital markets and can cause volatility in interest rates, exchange rates and stock market quotes.
 These or other Israeli political or economic factors could harm our operations and product development and cause our sales to decrease.
-For example, recently, Israel's Prime Minister resigned from his political party and called early elections to the Knesset, the Israeli parliament.
+In addition, we can not predict the effect on Israel or the Middle East generally of the recent elections in the Palestinian Authority or of the formation of Kadima, a new Israeli political party, and the elections to be held in March 2006 for the Knesset, the Israeli parliament.
 Furthermore, several countries, principally those in the Middle East, still restrict business with Israel and Israeli companies although the impact of these restrictions is not as important for a company such as ours that sells its products through the Internet.
 See "Conditions in Israel - Political Conditions" for additional information.